Turnover Orders and Cook Islands Trusts

 The Jurisdictional Limitation

-This is the central feature that distinguishes turnover orders directed at Cook Islands trust assets from turnover orders directed at domestic property.
+The central feature distinguishing turnover orders directed at Cook Islands trust assets from those directed at domestic property is the jurisdictional gap.
 A U.S. court has personal jurisdiction over the debtor but does not have personal jurisdiction over the Cook Islands trustee.

 The court cannot compel the trustee to act.
 It cannot order the trustee to transfer funds, dissolve the trust, or take any other action.
 Cook Islands law prohibits trustees from complying with foreign court orders that conflict with the trust deed and local statutes.
 The trustee’s legal obligations run to the trust and to Cook Islands law, not to a U.S. court that has no authority over it.

-This jurisdictional gap means that the turnover order operates as pressure on the debtor, not as a direct mechanism for reaching the trust assets.
-The court orders the debtor to cause the trustee to act, but the debtor may lack the legal authority to do so — particularly once the trust’s duress clause has been triggered by the court proceedings.
+The jurisdictional gap means that the turnover order operates as pressure on the debtor, not as a direct mechanism for reaching the trust assets.
+The court orders the debtor to cause the trustee to act, but the debtor may lack the legal authority to do so—particularly once the trust’s duress clause has been triggered by the court proceedings.

 How the Duress Clause Interacts with Turnover Orders